-Although the level of detail required in an EMP is usually not considered necessary for the EIS or SEE, a comprehensive outline of the structure of the EMP with a summary of the environmental management principles which would be followed in the planning, design, construction and operation of the proposal should be provided.
+Although the level of detail required in an EMP is usually not considered necessary for the EIS or statement of environmental effects, a comprehensive outline of the structure of the EMP with a summary of the environmental management principles which would be followed when planning, designing, constructing and operating the proposal should be provided.
 It should be noted that with key issues, where there are high levels of risk or uncertainty, it may be essential to present details of how these issues would be managed in the EIS.

-At the development approval stage, it is essential that the applicant can establish that the environmental impacts can be managed in an integrated and feasible manner.
-Two sections should be included, one setting out the program for managing the proposal (section a. below), and the other outlining the monitoring program with a feedback loop to the management program (section b. below).
+At the development approval stage, it is essential for the applicant to establish that the environmental impacts can be managed in an integrated and feasible manner.
+Two sections should be included, one setting out the program for managing the proposal (section a. below) and the other outlining the monitoring program with a feedback loop to the management program (section b. below).